adap/flower/examples/flower-authentication/README.md

-To start a long-running Flower server (SuperLink) and enable authentication is very easy; all you need to do is type `--auth-list-public-keys` containing file path to the known `client_public_keys.csv`, `--auth-superlink-private-key` containing file path to the superlink's private key `server_credentials`, and `--auth-superlink-public-key` containing file path to the superlink's public key `server_credentials.pub`.
+To start a long-running Flower server (SuperLink) and enable authentication is very easy; all you need to do is type `--auth-list-public-keys` containing file path to the known `client_public_keys.csv`, `--auth-superlink-private-key` containing file path to the SuperLink's private key `server_credentials`, and `--auth-superlink-public-key` containing file path to the SuperLink's public key `server_credentials.pub`.
 Notice that you can only enable authentication with a secure TLS connection.

 ```bash
 flower-superlink \